singlestore-labs/wasi-data/README.md

 ## Future

 The API for this proposal has not been solidified.
 It relies heavily on the interface types proposal and creating iterators and generator types from that proposal.
-The MVP for this should be the MVP set of API's to creat a working computational DAG and could be proved out as a POC with an existing framework (e.g. Timely Dataflow).
+The MVP for this should be the MVP set of API's to create a working computational DAG and could be proved out as a POC with an existing open source distributed system.

-Something not yet discussed, is support for graph data structures like RDF’s, the basis of the semantic web.
-The most straightforward data structure for representing an RDF graph or dataset is to store triples or quads with their constituting terms directly in the data structure.

-Additional API's may build on this, such as a future proposal for `wasi-sql`.

-Creating interface type libraries for wasm modules to support additional data formats like avro and arrow.